ingo/ingo.github.io/_recipes/baingan_bharta.md

 category: Sides
 description: Baingan bharta is a popular Indian dish of smoked mashed eggplant seasoned with onions, tomatoes, garlic, ginger and an array of whole spices for deep flavor.
   It can be made vegan by omitting the yogurt.
+image: baingan_bharta.jpg
+image_source: https://rainbowplantlife.com/baingan-bharta/
+size: 4 servings
+title: Baingan Bharta
+---

 This smoky eggplant mash is delicious with naan or rice.
 Grilling or broiling the eggplant gives it a delicious charred flavor.
 The pulp is then mashed with spices and simmered into a creamy vegetable side dish or dip.
 The smokiness pairs wonderfully with the aromatics.
 Enjoy baingan bharta as a vegan main dish or side.
-The charred eggplant contributes smoky notes.
-  Simmering allows the spices to fully bloom and meld together.
-This smoky eggplant dish can be a vegan meal or accompaniment for spicy curries.
-image: baingan_bharta.jpg
-image_source: https://rainbowplantlife.com/baingan-bharta/
-size: 4 servings
-title: Baingan Bharta
----

 ### Ingredients

 * `1` medium-sized eggplant, roasted and peeled